 Asking Advice to your Counterpart in Negotiations

 In negotiation, seeking advice from others or even your counterpart could be an effective strategy, even if working WITH your counterpart seems counter effective at first sight.
-The possible benefits generated by advice seeking can be:
+The possible benefits generated by advice seeking

 - PROBLEM SOLVING.
 It is obvious that asking questions helps you find solutions to genuine problems.
 An advice request shows your interest in the counterpart’s ideas and encourages him/her to propose solutions you might never have thought of.
 In addition, seeking advice can disarm potentially defensive opponents.
 When asking for advice rather than issuing demands or attacks, you will be able to frame the negotiation as a joint problem solving task and establish a norm for collaboration.